siko1056/siko1056.github.io/_posts/2020-08-17-octave-buildbot.md

 What is missing?

+- <strike>Building Doxygen</strike>
-- Building Doxygen: Ideas how to faster send the 2 GB of Doxygen to the Buildbot Master.
+- Better ideas how to faster send the 2 GB Doxygen zip-file to the Buildbot Master and where to store the builds for longer time.
-- Implementing the MXE builds, lack of time so far.
+- <strike>Implementing the MXE builds, lack of time so far.</strike>
 - Interested developers supporting my efforts.

 The final suggestion from section 3.2 is to make the Mercurial ID the only